heihaheihaha/Call_variants_V1.0.0/README.md

 # Call_variants_V1.0.0
-Preliminary test passed on Codescape.
+Preliminary test passed on Codespace.

 Please modify the ___config.ymal___ befor using.